Many diets are touted by experts and users, and they have their merits.

 When you become disconnected from your core, you open the door to more stress and block the flow of healthy emotional expression.
 This will cause you to lose your unique perspective and voice in this world.
 For many, this can lead to addictive or unhealthy behaviors surrounding food.

-The foundation for health and balanced weight is to live a more harmonious life and to feel in resonance with the way you are choosing to live.
+The foundation for a healthy and balanced weight is to live a more harmonious life and to feel in resonance with the way you are choosing to live.
 This does not mean changing everything overnight or being some version of perfect with the right amount of weight loss.
 It simply means being courageous enough to look within, to ask yourself the questions, and to be willing to hear your own inner voice of truth.

 By making one small choice at a time and seeking the best information, you make positive steps toward nourishing your body and life in new ways.